 Curious to know how you should structure your Google Ads search campaigns to maximize the potential of remarketing lists without investing an extensive amount of time or money?
 This blog is just for you!
-RLSAs are a great way to target highly relevant and potentially more profitable audience (those who have been exposed to your business or products and are still actively searching for your keywords) and
+RLSAs are a great way to target highly relevant and potentially more profitable audience (those who have been exposed to your business or products and are still actively searching for your keywords).

 #1 Simple Structure with Great Results